rccreager/Covid19_Search_Tool/README.md

 The `-it` flag makes this container interactive and uses TTY to make a pseudo-terminal for you.
 The `-runtime nvidia` flag enables GPU usage for this container.
-The `1` is a command line option (for the number of BERT server workers) to the `create_bert_embeddings.py` script run in this container.
+The `1` is a command line option (for the number of BERT server workers) to the `bert_service/entrypoint.sh` script running in this container.
-The `40` is another command line option (for the maximum BERT sequence length).
+The `40` is another command line option for `bert_service/entrypoint.sh` (for the maximum BERT sequence length).

 3. To allow the BERT client in the main docker container to access the BERT server container, we must add them to the same Docker network and set the server IP address: